gonzaleznoe/codelouisvilleproject/README.md

 # codelouisvilleproject
-final project and work in pogress for codelouisve front-end class.
+its mostly an inspirational mock-up of my final project and work in pogress for codelouisve front-end class. its a simple layout with basic code.

 REQUIREMENTS